 Up to the 1990s, corruption plagued French administration.
 Much of the problem was linked to secret party financing, as political parties often sought out alternative methods of funding when member fees and/or public subsidies lacked.
 Methods included on the national level weapons sales to brokering lucrative contracts with multinational companies, or on the local level, public purchasing to the awarding of long-term concessions for local public services.
 Judicial investigations revealed extraordinary scandals, which resulted in the conviction and imprisonment of industrial and political leaders.
 The cases themselves were a key factor for the growing awareness of the prevalence of corruption in France.
 This led to substantive action to establish stricter rules, both over party financing and transparency in public purchases and concessions.
 The opportunities to cheat, bypass or evade these rules however are still too many, and too many loopholes still exist.
 A scandal in March 2013 involving a minister of finance who is accused of alleged tax fraud and money laundering has put the issues of corruption, fiscal evasion and conflict of interest on the public agenda.
-In reaction, government ministers have been obliged to make public their personal finances; parliamentarians may be obliged to do so as well in the future.
+In reaction, government ministers have been obliged to make public their personal finances; parliamentarians are also obliged to do so, but their declarations are not made public and media are forbidden from publishing them.
+Only individual citizens can consult these disclosures and only in the constituency where the MP was elected.
 However, these hastily adopted measures are still incomplete and do not tackle critical problems related to corruption, such as the huge and largely unchecked powers of mayors (who are responsible for land planning and public tenders), the rather superficial and lax controls of regional courts of accounts, the intertwining of public and private elites, the holding by one person of many different political offices or political mandates simultaneously (cumul des mandats).
-All these factors granted do not constitute by themselves acts of corruption, but can lead to it - particularly as the legal definition of corruption is narrow and thus reduces the possibility to effectively sanction any malpractice.
-Cases of corruption related to the SGI 2015 | 28 France Report funding of political campaigns by foreign African states or through unchecked defence contracts are currently (at the time of this writing) before the courts.
+All these factors, by themselves, do not constitute acts of corruption, but can lead to it - particularly as the legal definition of corruption is narrow and thus reduces the possibility to effectively sanction any malpractice.
+Cases of corruption related to the funding of political campaigns by foreign African states or through unchecked defense contracts are currently (at the time of this writing) before the courts.
 Moreover, the accounts of the Sarkozy campaign in 2012 were rejected by the Constitutional Council and the public funding granted to candidates refused as a consequence.
 Since then, the finances of his party are under investigation and some instances of malpractice have been identified.
 As long as legal codes to regulate conflicts of interest (beyond the case of ministers or parliamentarians) have not been adopted and seriously enforced, corruption will continue, unimpeded by sanctions.